 We told him that we would take him shopping for “school supplies” but for the first time in 13 years, he was excited about the shopping trip.
 A little background…I’ve always been excited about school supply shopping.
 It is the Amazon list I keep current, not the Christmas list.
 Admittedly, the experience of public school classroom lists times 4 at the local Walmart almost made me forget my joy.
 But when I discovered I could school shop on Amazon, well, the hallelujah chorus rang in my heart.

 I only have 1 of 4 children that share this affinity with me.
 She is obviously my favorite child.
-But this oldest man-child of mine, back to school shopping has only caused him grief and aggravation.
+But this oldest man-child of mine, back-to-school shopping has only caused him grief and aggravation.
 Until this year.
 Because this year we are shopping for a dorm room, not a classroom.

 And after having secured several academic, talent, and community scholarships, we knew that we had the budget to buy a new laptop.
 Cue the genuine excitement.
 We drew down the cash from the college savings plan.
 We looked at the specs for laptops (son, this looks like a gaming computer…why are you taking a gaming computer to college??).
 We picked the store with the best prices.
 And we set out on the adventure, for the first time in 13 years of school shopping, excited together.

-Dorm Shopping with Boys
+Dorm shopping with sons

 What he didn’t know was that we were going to use some of the money for things like a computer bag, bed sheets, dorm life gear, cleaning supplies, and maybe a bulletin board to hang.
 You know, dorm essentials.

 What I didn’t know was that we were going to use some of the money for sweet headphones.
 You know, dorm essentials.
-Because the deals were really good at the store, I was able to say yes to the headphones and then wave the crisp bills we still had left, enticing him to the ‘home-goods’ aisle.
+Because the deals were really good at the store, I was able to say yes to the headphones and then wave the crisp bills we still had left, enticing him to the ‘home goods aisle.
 That’s when we realized our agendas were very different.

-“Do you want a bed spread?”
+“Do you want a bedspread?”

 “Well, let’s get sheets.
 Do you care what type of sheets?”